skiphansen/panog2_nes/README.md

 #### Game controller cabling

-While it's certainly possible to use a modify a DVI cable to breakout the DDC lines it's MUCH simpler with a VGA interface since there are a LOT less wires to deal with.
+While it's certainly possible to a modify a DVI cable to breakout the DDC lines it's MUCH simpler with a VGA interface since there are a LOT less wires to deal with.
 If you really want or need to use the DVI interface I'd suggest tacking wires onto the DVI connector rather than modifying a DVI cable.

 **NB:** The following chart shows the colors of the wires for MY controller, they do NOT match the orignal NES controller.
 You will need to buzz out the